corda/corda/docs/source/node-structure.rst

 Node folder structure
 =====================

-A folder with Corda node files has the following structure:
+A folder containing a Corda node files has the following structure:

 .. sourcecode:: none